Robert F. Kennedy Bridge: 1935 progress

 In November 1935, a controversy emerged over the fact that the Triborough Bridge would use steel imported from Nazi Germany, rather than American producers.
 Although American steel producers objected to the contract, the PWA approved of it anyway, because the German steel contract was cheaper than any of the bids presented by American producers.
-Moses also approved of the decision because it would save money.
-However, La Guardia blocked the deal, writing that "the only commodity we can get from Hitlerland [Germany] is hatred, and we don't want any in our country."
-Shortly afterward, imported materials were banned for use on any PWA projects.
+Moses also approved of the decision because it would save money, and the TBA said that federal regulations had forced the agency to turn to a German manufacturer.
+La Guardia blocked the deal, writing that "the only commodity we can get from Hitlerland [Germany] is hatred, and we don't want any in our country", and Ickes also banned the use of imported materials on PWA projects.
+The TBA then re-awarded the contract to the Jones and Laughlin Steel Company.